Learn More and ApplySecondary Education Social Science (BA)

 In addition to completing the requirements for licensure in Illinois, and in aligning with a commitment to preparing students with a global mindset, teacher candidates will also complete the requirements to gain a certificate in Teaching and Learning from the International Baccalaureate Organization.
 The IB Certificate in Teaching and Learning for the Middle Years Program (MYP) and the Diploma Program (DP) provides teacher candidates the background and expertise to teach in an IB school.
 The IB Certificate in Teaching and Learning expands the opportunities for teacher candidates and training in IB open expands the vision of inquiry and reflective practice.

 Students entering the program must be able and willing to devote themselves to a program requiring a minimum of 100 hours of daytime field experiences in schools.
 These school-based clinical hours are completed in conjunction with methodology courses that require students to spend a half-day each week in a school.
-As students will be completing requirements to earn the IB Certificate, a majority of the 100-110 hours will be completed in International Baccalaureate Schools.
-In addition, the student must spend a minimum of 11 weeks in full-time student teaching.
+As students will be completing requirements to earn the IB Certificate, some hours may be in International Baccalaureate Schools.
+In addition, the student must spend a minimum of 11 weeks in full-time student teaching in a designated middle or high school.

 Please make sure you consult the Liberal Studies Requirements, Major Requirements, and College Core Requirements for full degree requirements.